Site icon Master of Code Global

 Example: Deloitte has developed an internal Gen AI chatbot called DARTbot.
 It serves as a virtual assistant for their audit & assurance professionals, providing real-time guidance, answering complex accounting questions, and supporting daily tasks.

-Unlock Business Advantages with Gen AI in Accounting
+Business Advantages of Generative AI in Accounting

 Beyond mere automation, artificial intelligence can transform accounting practices in multiple ways.
 According to an ACCA survey, embracing digital tools can yield numerous organizational gains including: